lni-dev/LLog/README.md

 - Localhost logger: Logger that logs to a website hosted on localhost.
 - Tests: Better/automatic/more tests.
 - Custom log format
-- Register a Java Logger to redirect it to LLog